by-jp/www.byjp.me/content/notes/twitter/22701881/index.md

 - imported
 - from-twitter
 ---
-in Essaouira - changing for the beach\!
+in Essaouira - changing for the beach!
 Rented a big apartment for »5 a night.
-Now screw the beach, where's the bar?\!
+Now screw the beach, where's the bar?!